bhuffy/100-days-of-code/log.md

 **Today's Progress**: Finished the HTML section.

-**Thoughts** So today I finished up the HTML section of the book and started the CSS portion.
+**Thoughts**: So today I finished up the HTML section of the book and started the CSS portion.
 I'm especially excited for this part because CSS is where I have the most shortcomings where I can really transform my page.
 Can't wait!

 **Link(s) to work**: NONE